mjoblin/netmomo/README.md

         * `reducer.js` - Redux reducer (which updates the Redux store; i.e.
            changes the application state).
-            * **Most module reducers will listen for the `app/DUMPLING` action, check which NetDumplings chef generated the dumpling, and if it's a chef/dumpling that the module cares about then the action will be used to update the module's slice of the Redux state.**
+            * **Most module reducers will listen for the `app/DUMPLING` action, check which netdumplings chef generated the dumpling, and if it's a chef/dumpling that the module cares about then the action will be used to update the module's slice of the Redux state.**
         * `sagas.js` - Redux sagas (mostly used for async Redux state updates).